 As dedicated CT inhabitants that happen to have excellent taste in music, we are also very interested in the development and sharing of Connecticut arts and culture in general.
 The new Hartford Line has us excited because it has the potential to create new physical and sociocultural pathways and hubs to explore in our state.
 It also helps us get to the gig.

-This upcoming weekend, from June 16th to the 17th, the new Hartford Line will be free of charge (After that it will cost approximately 4-8 bucks depending on your location).
 As we consider experimenting with using the new rail to travel around the state, below are a few points of interest that we are looking forward to visiting.

 Other Connections: New Haven’s Union Station will allow Hartford Line travelers to transfer to the slightly more costly Metro North and Shoreline East trains, allowing easier transport to Fairfield County-New York City, and New London County-Providence.
+If you have are not quite familiar with New London, we recommend taking at least one trip up to investigate its downtown (Important note that Shoreline East is currently under limited operations as the rail service is undergoing routine maintenance until November 2018).

 The Telegraph Record Store and bar-venue 33 Golden Street in New London’s downtown are both within easy walking distance from the Train Station.
 The two dollar SeatBus in New London will take you from the Train Station to Ocean Beach.